What is the need for quantitative data collection?

 Any traditional or online data collection method that helps in gathering numerical data is a proven method of collecting quantitative data.

-- Simple random sampling: More often the targeted demographic is chosen for inclusion in the sample.
+- Simple random sampling: More often, the targeted demographic is chosen for inclusion in the sample.

 There are three major types of interviews conducted for data collection

-- Telephone interviews: For years telephone interviews ruled the charts of data collection methods.
-However, nowadays there is a significant rise in conducting video interviews using the internet, Skype or similar online video calling platforms.
+- Telephone interviews: For years, telephone interviews ruled the charts of data collection methods.
+However, nowadays, there is a significant rise in conducting video interviews using the internet, Skype, or similar online video calling platforms.

 - Face-to-face interviews: It is a proven technique to collect data directly from the participants.
 It helps in acquiring quality data as it provides a scope to ask detailed questions and probing further to collect rich and informative data.
-Literacy requirements of the participant are irrelevant as F2F interviews provide ample opportunities to collect non-verbal data through observation or to explore complex and unknown issues.
+Literacy requirements of the participant are irrelevant as F2F interviews offer ample opportunities to collect non-verbal data through observation or to explore complex and unknown issues.
 Although it can be an expensive and time-consuming method, the response rates for F2F interviews are often higher.

-- Computer Assisted Personal Interviewing (CAPI): It is nothing but a similar setup of the face-to-face interview where the interviewer carries a desktop or laptop along with him at the time of interview to upload the data obtained from the interview directly into the database.
+- Computer-Assisted Personal Interviewing (CAPI): It is nothing but a similar setup of the face-to-face interview where the interviewer carries a desktop or laptop along with him at the time of interview to upload the data obtained from the interview directly into the database.
 CAPI saves a lot of time in updating and processing the data and also makes the entire process paperless as the interviewer does not carry a bunch of papers and questionnaires.

 Surveys or questionnaires created using online survey software are playing a pivotal role in online data collection be is quantitative or qualitative research.
-The surveys are designed in a manner to legitimize behavior and trust of the respondents.
-More often checklists and rating scale type of questions make the bulk of quantitative surveys as it helps in simplifying and quantifying the attitude or behavior of the respondents.
+The surveys are designed in a manner to legitimize the behavior and trust of the respondents.
+More often, checklists and rating scale type of questions make the bulk of quantitative surveys as it helps in simplifying and quantifying the attitude or behavior of the respondents.

-- Structured observation: In this type of observation method the researcher has to make careful observations of one or more specific behaviors in a more comprehensive or structured setting compared to naturalistic or participant observation.
-In a structured observation, the researchers rather than observing everything, focus only on very specific behaviors of interest.
+- Structured observation: In this type of observation method, the researcher has to make careful observations of one or more specific behaviors in a more comprehensive or structured setting compared to naturalistic or participant observation.
+In a structured observation, the researchers, rather than observing everything, focus only on very specific behaviors of interest.
 It allows them to quantify the behaviors they are observing.
 When the observations require a judgment on the part of the observers – it is often described as coding, which requires a clearly defining a set of target behaviors.

 Document review is a process used to collect data after reviewing the existing documents.
 It is an efficient and effective way of gathering data as documents are manageable and are the practical resource to get qualified data from the past.
 Apart from strengthening and supporting the research by providing supplementary research data document review has emerged as one of the beneficial methods to gather quantitative research data.